-A pregnant woman should increase her folic acid intake to at least 600 micrograms of folic acid and her prenatal vitamins should have the right amount of folic acid that is needed during pregnancy.
+A pregnant woman should increase her folic acid intake to at least 600 micrograms of folic acid per day.
+Prenatal vitamins have the right amount of folic acid that is needed during pregnancy.

 To make sure that you’re getting enough folic acid, read food and vitamin nutrition labels or facts.
 Folic acid is also called “folate.”
-The amount of folic acid or folate in a vitamin or food may be given as either 400 micrograms or 0.4 mg. “mg” stands for milligram.
+The amount of folic acid or folate in a vitamins or food may be given as either 400 micrograms or 0.4 mg. “mg”.
 They are the same amounts.

-During pregnancy, folic acid helps the neural tube of the fetus, which develops into the brain and spinal cord.
-If you don’t have enough folic acid, the neural tube may not close correctly.
-The baby may develop Spina Bifida (A condition in which the spinal cord and/or a sac filled with fluid protrudes through an opening in the back — or anencephaly).
+During pregnancy, folic acid helps the neural tube of the foetus, which develops into the brain and spinal cord.
+If you don’t have enough folic acid, the neural tube may not close correctly, which increases the risk of conditions such as Spina Bifida, (a condition in which the spinal cord and/or a sac filled with fluid protrudes through an opening in the back — or anencephaly).
 Babies with anencephaly usually do not live long, and those with spina bifida may be permanently disabled.

-Folic acid can reduce the incidence of NTDs by as much as 70%.
-Research has also found that, when taken before and during pregnancy, folic acid may also protect against other birth defects, like:
+Folic acid can reduce the incidence of NTDs by as much as 70 percent.
+Research has also found that when taken before and during pregnancy, folic acid may also protect against other birth defects, like:

-In addition, it does not only protect your baby from birth defects, folic acid could also protect your own health.
-Studies show it might lower the risks of heart disease, stroke, and some types of cancers.
-Folic acid might even help ward off Alzheimer’s disease.
+In addition, it not only protects your baby from birth defects, folic acid may also protect the mother’s health.
+Studies show it may lower the risks of heart disease, stroke, and some types of cancers.

-Meat – Liver (best source), chicken giblets, kidney and egg yolk.
+Meat – chicken giblets, kidney and egg yolk.